metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_single_v1beta1_manifest.md

 Required:

-- `retention_period` (String) RetentionPeriod for the stored metricsNote VictoriaMetrics has data/ and indexdb/ foldersmetrics from data/ removed eventually as soon as partition leaves retention periodreverse index data at indexdb rotates once at the half of configured retention periodhttps://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention
+- `retention_period` (String) RetentionPeriod for the stored metrics Note VictoriaMetrics has data/ and indexdb/ folders metrics from data/ removed eventually as soon as partition leaves retention period reverse index data at indexdb rotates once at the half of configured retention period https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#retention

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMSingleobject, which shall be mounted into the VMSingle Pods.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMSingle object, which shall be mounted into the VMSingle Pods.
-- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
+- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
+It can be useful for proxies, backup, etc.
-- `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
+Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
-- `extra_args` (Map of String) ExtraArgs that will be passed to  VMSingle podfor example remoteWrite.tmpDataPath: /tmp
+- `extra_args` (Map of String) ExtraArgs that will be passed to VMSingle pod for example remoteWrite.tmpDataPath: /tmp
 - `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMSingle pod
-- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname,that would be propagated to pod,cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
+- `host_aliases` (Attributes List) HostAliases provides mapping for ip and hostname, that would be propagated to pod, cannot be used with HostNetwork. (see [below for nested schema](#nestedatt--spec--host_aliases))
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
-- `image` (Attributes) Image - docker image settings for VMSingleif no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
+- `image` (Attributes) Image - docker image settings for VMSingle if no specified operator uses default config version (see [below for nested schema](#nestedatt--spec--image))
-- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespaceto use for pulling images from registriessee https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
+- `image_pull_secrets` (Attributes List) ImagePullSecrets An optional list of references to secrets in the same namespace to use for pulling images from registries see https://kubernetes.io/docs/concepts/containers/images/#referring-to-an-imagepullsecrets-on-a-pod (see [below for nested schema](#nestedatt--spec--image_pull_secrets))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g.fetch secrets for injection into the vmSingle configuration from external sources.
-Anyerrors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/Using initContainers for any use case other then secret fetching is entirely outside the scopeof what the maintainers will support and by doing so, you accept that this behaviour may breakat any time without notice.
+Those can be used to e.g. fetch secrets for injection into the vmSingle configuration from external sources.
+Any errors during the execution of an initContainer will lead to a restart of the Pod.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
 - `insert_ports` (Attributes) InsertPorts - additional listen ports for data ingestion. (see [below for nested schema](#nestedatt--spec--insert_ports))
-- `license` (Attributes) License allows to configure license key to be used for enterprise features.Using license key is supported starting from VictoriaMetrics v1.94.0.See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
+- `license` (Attributes) License allows to configure license key to be used for enterprise features.
+Using license key is supported starting from VictoriaMetrics v1.94.0.
+See: https://docs.victoriametrics.com/enterprise.html (see [below for nested schema](#nestedatt--spec--license))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
 - `log_format` (String) LogFormat for VMSingle to be configured with.
 - `log_level` (String) LogLevel for victoria metrics single to be configured with.
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
-- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are notgoing to be performed, except for delete actions.
+- `paused` (Boolean) Paused If set to true all actions on the underlying managed objects are not going to be performed, except for delete actions.
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMSingle pods. (see [below for nested schema](#nestedatt--spec--pod_metadata))
 - `port` (String) Port listen port
 - `priority_class_name` (String) PriorityClassName assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--readiness_gates))
 - `readiness_probe` (Map of String) ReadinessProbe that will be added CRD pod
-- `remove_pvc_after_delete` (Boolean) RemovePvcAfterDelete - if true, controller adds ownership to pvcand after VMSingle objest deletion - pvc will be garbage collectedby controller manager
+- `remove_pvc_after_delete` (Boolean) RemovePvcAfterDelete - if true, controller adds ownership to pvc and after VMSingle objest deletion - pvc will be garbage collected by controller manager
-- `replica_count` (Number) ReplicaCount is the expected size of the VMSingleit can be 0 or 1if you need more - use vm cluster
+- `replica_count` (Number) ReplicaCount is the expected size of the VMSingle it can be 0 or 1 if you need more - use vm cluster
-- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--resources))
+- `resources` (Attributes) Resources container resource request and limits, https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ if not defined default resources from operator config will be used (see [below for nested schema](#nestedatt--spec--resources))
-- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment ormaximum number of revisions that will be maintained in the StatefulSet's revision history.Defaults to 10.
+- `revision_history_limit_count` (Number) The number of old ReplicaSets to retain to allow rollback in deployment or maximum number of revisions that will be maintained in the StatefulSet's revision history.
+Defaults to 10.
-- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod.https://kubernetes.io/docs/concepts/containers/runtime-class/
+- `runtime_class_name` (String) RuntimeClassName - defines runtime class for kubernetes pod. https://kubernetes.io/docs/concepts/containers/runtime-class/
 - `scheduler_name` (String) SchedulerName - defines kubernetes scheduler name
-- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMSingleobject, which shall be mounted into the VMSingle Pods.
+- `secrets` (List of String) Secrets is a list of Secrets in the same namespace as the VMSingle object, which shall be mounted into the VMSingle Pods.
-- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.This defaults to the default PodSecurityContext.
+- `security_context` (Map of String) SecurityContext holds pod-level security attributes and common container settings.
+This defaults to the default PodSecurityContext.
-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run theVMSingle Pods.
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run the VMSingle Pods.
 - `service_scrape_spec` (Map of String) ServiceScrapeSpec that will be added to vmsingle VMServiceScrape spec
 - `service_spec` (Attributes) ServiceSpec that will be added to vmsingle service spec (see [below for nested schema](#nestedatt--spec--service_spec))
 - `startup_probe` (Map of String) StartupProbe that will be added to CRD pod
-- `storage` (Attributes) Storage is the definition of how storage will be used by the VMSingleby default it's empty dir (see [below for nested schema](#nestedatt--spec--storage))
+- `storage` (Attributes) Storage is the definition of how storage will be used by the VMSingle by default it's empty dir (see [below for nested schema](#nestedatt--spec--storage))
-- `storage_data_path` (String) StorageDataPath disables spec.storage option and overrides arg for victoria-metrics binary --storageDataPath,its users responsibility to mount proper device into given path.
+- `storage_data_path` (String) StorageDataPath disables spec.storage option and overrides arg for victoria-metrics binary --storageDataPath, its users responsibility to mount proper device into given path.
 - `storage_metadata` (Attributes) StorageMeta defines annotations and labels attached to PVC for given vmsingle CR (see [below for nested schema](#nestedatt--spec--storage_metadata))
 - `stream_aggr_config` (Attributes) StreamAggrConfig defines stream aggregation configuration for VMSingle (see [below for nested schema](#nestedatt--spec--stream_aggr_config))
 - `termination_grace_period_seconds` (Number) TerminationGracePeriodSeconds period for container graceful termination
 - `tolerations` (Attributes List) Tolerations If specified, the pod's tolerations. (see [below for nested schema](#nestedatt--spec--tolerations))
-- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option,controls how pods are spread across your cluster among failure-domainssuch as regions, zones, nodes, and other user-defined topology domainshttps://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
+- `topology_spread_constraints` (List of Map of String) TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined topology domains https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/
-- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for componentit restricts disk writes accessuses non-root user out of the boxdrops not needed security permissions
+- `use_strict_security` (Boolean) UseStrictSecurity enables strict security mode for component it restricts disk writes access uses non-root user out of the box drops not needed security permissions
 - `vm_backup` (Attributes) VMBackup configuration for backup (see [below for nested schema](#nestedatt--spec--vm_backup))
-- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.VolumeMounts specified will be appended to other VolumeMounts in the VMSingle container,that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--volume_mounts))
+- `volume_mounts` (Attributes List) VolumeMounts allows configuration of additional VolumeMounts on the output Deployment definition.
+VolumeMounts specified will be appended to other VolumeMounts in the VMSingle container, that are generated as a result of StorageSpec objects. (see [below for nested schema](#nestedatt--spec--volume_mounts))
-- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output deploy definition.Volumes specified will be appended to other volumes that are generated as a result ofStorageSpec objects.
+- `volumes` (List of Map of String) Volumes allows configuration of additional volumes on the output deploy definition.
+Volumes specified will be appended to other volumes that are generated as a result of StorageSpec objects.

 <a id="nestedatt--spec--dns_config"></a>
 ### Nested Schema for `spec.dns_config`

 Optional:

-- `nameservers` (List of String) A list of DNS name server IP addresses.This will be appended to the base nameservers generated from DNSPolicy.Duplicated nameservers will be removed.
+- `nameservers` (List of String) A list of DNS name server IP addresses.
+This will be appended to the base nameservers generated from DNSPolicy.
+Duplicated nameservers will be removed.
-- `options` (Attributes List) A list of DNS resolver options.This will be merged with the base options generated from DNSPolicy.Duplicated entries will be removed.
-Resolution options given in Optionswill override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config--options))
+- `options` (Attributes List) A list of DNS resolver options.
+This will be merged with the base options generated from DNSPolicy.
+Duplicated entries will be removed.
+Resolution options given in Options will override those that appear in the base DNSPolicy. (see [below for nested schema](#nestedatt--spec--dns_config--options))
-- `searches` (List of String) A list of DNS search domains for host-name lookup.This will be appended to the base search paths generated from DNSPolicy.Duplicated search paths will be removed.
+- `searches` (List of String) A list of DNS search domains for host-name lookup.
+This will be appended to the base search paths generated from DNSPolicy.
+Duplicated search paths will be removed.

 <a id="nestedatt--spec--dns_config--options"></a>
 ### Nested Schema for `spec.dns_config.options`